viviandotdev/ObsidianVault/30 Notes/Mirroring facilitates bonding, and encourages the other side to empathize with you..md

 ---
 tags:: [[communication]]
-## Mirroring facilitates bonding, and encourages the other side to empathize with you.

 **What is Mirroring**
  - Mirror facilitates bonding, and encourages the other side to **empathize** with you.
 This **keeps people talking** and buys you time to regroup and encourages them to **reveal** their strategy.